kennethreitz/infinite-state-sample-pack/README.md

 This pack includes:

+- C note samples from a **large** variety of **analog** and digital synthesizers.
 - Drum loops by Kenneth Reitz, with many variations.
-- C samples from a large variety of analog and digital synthesizers.
 - Pre-made Ableton Live presets.
-- Samples for the OP-1 Synthesizer.
+- Samples for the Teenage Engineering OP-1 Synthesizer.

 Synthesizers sampled include: